-International Trade Theory is simply the theories explaining international trade.
-Or, these are the theories that explain or justify why a country or a company do international trade.
-Or, how a company or a country can profitably carry international trade.
+International Trade Theory is simply the theory explaining international trade.
+Or these are the theories that explain or justify why a country or a company does international trade.
+Or how a company or a country can profitably carry out international trade.

 Primarily there are two types of International Trade Theory – Classical Country-Based Theories and Modern Firm-Based Theories.

 - Classical Country-Based Trade Theories

 - Which International Trade Theory is Most Popular?

 Classical Country-Based Trade Theories

 These are historical theories that evolved from 1500 onwards.
 They are more from the country perspective rather than firm or company oriented.
 Hence, these are also called country-based theories.
 Following are the Classical Country-Based Theories:

 This was one of the earliest theory of international trade, and it came around the sixteenth century.
 As per this theory, a country should grow its reserves of gold and silver by encouraging exports and discouraging imports.
 The theory implies that a country should have a trade surplus with exports more than imports.

 Many nations made progress using this approach between the 1500s to the late 1800s.
 These nations put restrictions on imports, which we now refer to as protectionism.
 Even though it is one of the earliest theories, it still is relevant in the modern era.